-Perhaps one of the most common mistake made when it comes to home design is the difference between modern and contemporary design.
+Perhaps one of the most common misconceptions when it comes to home design is the difference between modern and contemporary design.
 From an outside perspective, it’s understandable why someone may get these two style and design choices mixed-up.
-While there are certainly a lot of similarities between contemporary and modern homes, such as their tendency to incorporate large windows and flat roofs, make no mistake, there is plenty that differentiates these two popular styles.
+While there are certainly a lot of similarities between building contemporary homes versus modern homes, such as their tendency to incorporate large windows and flat roofs, make no mistake, there is plenty that differentiates these two popular styles.

 Exterior: Architecture and Structural Elements